logicalmechanism/distributed_representation/README.md

 ./01_createDAOUTxO.sh
 ```

 The multisig is updated with `02_updateManagement.sh` and the data is updated with `03_updateData.json`.
+A user with enough mirror tokens may use `04_petitionDAO.sh` to update the data.

 ## Stake Contract